orsonteodoro/gcf2/README.md

 2 unmerged left with systemwide LTO and CFI ON.

 Also, there is an issue with the stats for CFI shown sections below.
-Using systemwide CFI is not recommended with my bashrc and package.env until the ratio of 261 actual to 464 estimate are near the same or a good reason to justify the discrepancy.
+Using systemwide CFI is not recommended with my bashrc and package.env until the percent difference is fixed or a good reason to justify the discrepancy.
+Currently the percent difference is around 25% but taking in account the noreserve problem it is around 19%.

 So, if you want to use development mode, it is fine to use systemwide LTO.
 Systemwide CFI can be used but it is better to wait for the above problems to get